artefactual/atom-docs/user-manual/access-content/search-atom.rst

 record-type results can be discovered via the :term:`typeahead` results presented in the search box (see: :ref:`below <search-typeahead>`).

-Search terms entered in the search box are, by default, searched with an "OR" operator - that is to say, searching for *kitty cat* would by default search *kitty* OR *kat*.
-AtoM supports a number of :term:`Boolean <boolean search>` operators - see: :ref:`Advanced search <advanced-search>`.
+Search terms entered in the search box are, by default, searched with an "AND" operator - that is to say, searching for ``kitty cat`` would by default search ``kitty AND cat``.
+AtoM supports a number of :term:`Boolean <boolean search>` operators - see: :ref:`Advanced search <advanced-search>`, specifically:

+* :ref:`advanced-search-via-searchbox`
+* :ref:`advanced-search-operators`

 .. _search-typeahead: